Rock-it-science/nts-downloader/README.md

-# nts-downloader
+# NTS Favourites Downloader

-Download shows from my [NTS Radio](https://www.nts.live/) favourites page using [nts-everdrone](https://github.com/everdrone/nts) and Airflow.
+Download radio shows that I have favourited on [NTS Radio](https://www.nts.live/) using Selenium and a fork of [nts-everdrone](https://github.com/Rock-it-science/nts).